Slurp/sheepmusic/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/Slurp/sheepmusic/badges/quality-score.png?b=develop)](https://scrutinizer-ci.com/g/Slurp/sheepmusic/?branch=develop)
 [![Code Coverage](https://scrutinizer-ci.com/g/Slurp/sheepmusic/badges/coverage.png?b=develop)](https://scrutinizer-ci.com/g/Slurp/sheepmusic/?branch=develop)
 [![Build Status](https://scrutinizer-ci.com/g/Slurp/sheepmusic/badges/build.png?b=develop)](https://scrutinizer-ci.com/g/Slurp/sheepmusic/build-status/develop)

+# Frontend
+ The frontend is now removed and this is used only for the backend.
+ Because Vuejs is a nice frontend framework but but also wanted other users to use this backend but create there own frontend.
+ You know something about taste and stuff.

 # Why another webbased library player?
  - Because i can.
+(I think add a issue if you think i can't)
  - There wasn't a Symfony based one?
+(Let me know if there is one.)
  - The challenge to create one that can handle a big ass collection.
+(90000 songs and lots of artists and albums)
+ - Collect artwork from all kinds of places.
+Not just lastfm.

 Furthermore:
  - In the future there is going to be a app.
  - Use native flac files for html5 audio.